-Next, we examine whether the effects of legislators' partisanship on county spending has changed over time, perhaps due to the growth in partisan polarization over the past few decades.
+Next, we examine whether the effects of legislators' partial polarization over the ing has changed over time, perhaps due to the growth in partial polarization over the past few decades.
 Indeed we find that electing a Democratic county legislator had no significant effect on county spending during the period between 1990 and 2002 (Table E3).
 However, it had a large and significant effect between 2003 and 2012.
-This supports the evidence found in states that the policy effects of the partisan composition of government have grown over time (Caughey, Warshaw, and Xu, 2017).
+This supports the evidence found in states that the policy effects of the partial composition of government have grown over time (Caughey, Warshaw, and Xu, 2017).